 This project applies automated image analysis to heart and brain images acquired by UK Biobank.
 The group are looking for early evidence of structural and functional correlates between heart and brain in a cross-section of the mature UK adult population, with particular interest in early indicators of adverse brain changes which might be coupled across organs.
 Identifying early indicators would potentially provide insight into early systemic pathological ageing affects and give additional motivation for protecting cognitive function by maintaining cardiac health.

-PET imaging: changes in cerebral protein synthesis rates in AD
+PET imaging: changes in cerebral protein synthesis rates in Alzheimer's disease

 A DPUK-funded study, led by Giovanna Mallucci, University of Cambridge